dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 - 3.2 Distribution of certificates

-     - a) Compare methods of generating the certificates with different type of ingress controllers.
+     - a) Compare methods of generating automatic certificates with different type of ingress controllers.

      - b) Analyse how the utilized certificates could be rotated automatically.